hiroeorz/hibana/README.md

 > This CLI is currently in alpha.

+The shared runtime (Ruby/TypeScript bridge and Cloudflare client wrappers) lives in a separate package, `@hibana-apps/runtime`.
+Generated projects depend on it, and you can pick up updates later with `npm install @hibana-apps/runtime@latest`.

 This CLI only scaffolds the Ruby project template that runs on Cloudflare Workers.
 If you want to learn how Ruby executes on Workers in detail, see the template repository’s [template (hiroeorz cloudflare_workers_ruby_template)](https://github.com/hiroeorz/cloudflare_workers_ruby_template/) `README.md` and the documents under `docs/`.